 XI.
-Investments in companies consolidated with the equity method
+Investments in companies consolidated with the equity method i) Investment in associates

 The Group has significant influence over the below associates.
 The Group consolidates these associate companies with the equity consolidation method.
 The following table illustrates the summarized financial information of the Group's investment in associates: